-What-If Analysis in Google Sheets Using Goal Seek
+Conduct a What-If Analysis with Google Sheets Goal Seek

 What is Goal Seek?

-For example, a common application of the algorithm is to find out how many units of sales are required to break even, given other fixed variables, like production cost, profit, etc.
+For example, a common application of the algorithm is to find out how many units of sales are required to break even, given other fixed variables, like production cost, profit, net present value, etc.

 A Goal Seek algorithm consists of three components: